-We do appreciate that many of our students rely on public transport which may make them late for school, particularly as a result of changes to bus services and times in light of the Covid-19 pandemic.
-However, it the parent's/carers responsibility to make alternative arrangements to get their child to school if they are aware of on-going issues with public transport and road networks that many result in their child being repeatedly late for school.
+We do appreciate that many of our students rely on public transport which may make them late for school, particularly as a result of changes to bus services.
+However, it the parent's/carers responsibility to make alternative arrangements to get their child to school if they are aware of ongoing issues with public transport and road networks that many result in their child being repeatedly late for school.